aerugo/stina/CONVENTIONS.md

 Application should be completely client side with no requirement of a server.
 It should be possible to run the application in a browser by opening the HTML file from the file system.
+Do NOT use ES6 imports/exports as they require a server to run and result in CORS issues when run from the file system.

-The application should be written in JavaScript and use the HTML5 canvas element for rendering.
+The application should be written in JavaScrip, HTML, and CSS.

 The application should be written in a modular way, with separate modules for the game logic, rendering, and user input.
 The modules should be written in separate files and loaded using the HTML script tag.